algrimes/rpcs3-psn-linker/README.md

 ### Required Directory structure ###

 It assumes all games are installed at the same level underneath the directory you provide.
 Inside each folder, its expected to take the layout of a PS3 digital game.
-At minimum there will be a `USRDIR` directoru and a `PARAM.SFO` file.
+At minimum there will be a `USRDIR` directory and a `PARAM.SFO` file.

 ```
 /path/to/PSN/games/directory (the first argument you provide)